sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/userguide.md

 ### Diagnosing Network Detection and Connectivity Issues

-Ensuring seamless network detection and connection is critical for the optimal operation of the SidecarT board.
+Ensuring seamless network detection and connection is critical for the optimal operation of the Multi-device.
 This process involves establishing a Wi-Fi connection followed by acquiring an IP address from the DHCP server.
 Understanding and managing these steps can significantly enhance your network interaction experience.

 #### Initial Connection and IP Address Acquisition

-Once a Wi-Fi connection is successfully established, the SidecarT board seeks to obtain an IP address from the DHCP server.
+Once a Wi-Fi connection is successfully established, the Multi-device seeks to obtain an IP address from the DHCP server.
 A failure to secure a valid IP address results in the absence of displayed network details, indicating an incomplete connection.

 If the signal strength is weak or the network is congested, the board may struggle to connect to the Wi-Fi network and acquire an IP address.
 In such cases, adjusting the `WIFI_CONNECT_TIMEOUT` parameter to a lower value can help improve the connectivity because the device will retry to connect to the network faster, but a failure to connect to the network is probably caused by a weak signal.